Last Looks: The Christmas Tree

 So none of that exactly leaks through to the record King Crimson-wise, but Robert Fripps' kind of attitude is in the back of my head the whole time, which is keep going, keep pushing.

-You're not doing it well enough, which is mostly him talking to himself, you know, being furious that he would have missed like whatever, like a 30-second note in an arpeggio.
+You're not doing it well well enough, which is mostly him talking to himself, you know, being furious that he would have missed like whatever, like a 30-second note in an arpeggio.

 It was off by a quaver last night.
 He's like, the show sucked.